 - handful Kaiware daikon sprouts

-- 1 pinch Thinly sliced raw yellow onions, optional garnish
+- 1 pinch thinly sliced raw yellow onions as optional garnish

-- 1 pinch Katsuobushi (dried bonito fish shavings), optional garnish
+- 1 pinch Katsuobushi (dried bonito fish shavings) as optional garnish

 Rinse and dry baby lettuce mix and serve into four small bowls.